JEFworks-Lab/jefworks-lab.github.io/_posts/2019-07-19-figure-style-faux-pas.md

 - No font should be smaller than 8pt

-## Style Faux-pas 2.
+## Style faux pas 2.
 Lack of alignment

 ![](/assets/blog/figure_faux_pas_2.png)